yiadotm/data-structures/pa3/README.md

-# Assignment 2 for CSE101 Spring Quarter 2023
+# Assignment 3 for CSE101 Spring Quarter 2023

 ## This assignment has 8 files:
-#### FindPath.c
+#### FindComponents.c
 >  The main executable for this program.
-It reads multiple pairs of values to "0-0" from a specified input file and sorts the file from least to greatest for each adj List.
+> It reads multiple pairs of values to "0-0" from a specified
+> input file and sorts the file from least to greatest for each adj List.
-It then finds the shortest path from the following pair of values after the "0-0" and finds the distance from the specified values.
+> It then finds the strongly connected components from the graph using DFS.
 #### GraphTest.c
 > File that tests the Graph ADT.
 #### List.c